Modern Architecture in the U.S.

 The Ave Maria Grotto (fork art environment)

-Florence - Recently restored, the Rosenbaum House is considered one of Frank Lloyd Wright's best Usonian designs.
+Florence - Restored and opened to the public in 2002, the Rosenbaum House is considered one of Frank Lloyd Wright's best Usonian designs.

 Montgomery - The Civil Rights Memorial at the Southern Poverty Law Center (by Vietnam Memorial designer Maya Lin)